Carol Counts Likens, PhD, PT, MBA, Program Director

 Prior to enrollment, the following courses must be completed with grades of “C” or better.

 |Anatomy and Physiology*

 *Must include laboratory experiences.
-Virtual, online, AP and CLEP courses are accepted for Math, Statistics, and Psychology only.
+Virtual, online, AP and CLEP courses are not acceptable for science courses.
 Acceptable science courses are ones typically required for science majors.